jsapps-io/pxh-chrome/README.md

 Listening to `window.width` will cover many responsive use cases, but it doesn't cover the expansion (and collapse) of the navigation drawer, as that behavior changes the width of `pxh-view` without changing the width of the browser window.

-Fortunately, pxh-chrome and the App Hub provides a custom event, `pxhViewResized`, that fires whenever the `pxh-view` element changes size.
+Fortunately, pxh-chrome and the AppHub provides a custom event, `pxhViewResized`, that fires whenever the `pxh-view` element changes size.
 Simply listen for this event in your microapp, and respond as necessary after it fires.

 * We include the ResizeSensor class from css-element-queries to give ourselves the ability to track when elements resize
 * We grab `pxh-view` by ID and put it in a var